 The following Citrix policy should be set to enable the more CPU efficient codec for Windows 7.
-Set the graphics policy on XenDesktop 7.0 and later as follows:
+Set the graphics policy on Citrix Virtual Desktops 7.0 and later as follows:

-9 ietting

-Le egacy graphics mode
+Legacy graphics mode

-7. pplies to: Virtual Delivery Agent: 7.0 Server OS, 7.0 Desktop OS, 7.1 Server OS, 7.1 Desktop OS, 5 Server OS, 7.5 Desktop OS, 7.6 Server OS, 7.6 Desktop OS
+Applies to: Virtual 7.5 Server OS, 7.5 [Delivery Agent: 7.0 Server OS, 7.0 Desktop OS, 7.1 Server OS, 7.1 Desktop OS, Jesktop OS, 7.6 Server OS, 7.6 Desktop OS

 Enabled

-This setting will be enabled.
+This setting v vill be enabled.

-O Disabled
+Disabled

-This setting will be disabled.
+This setting v vill be disabled.

-Details and related settings
+Details and rel ated settings

-ГН 2) 111 his setting disables the rich graphics experience and provides a fallback to the legacy graphics sperience.
-This can improve scalability but will reduce user experience, especially on a WAN or obile connection.
+This setting disable experience.
+This ca nobile connection s the rich graphics experience and provides a fallback to the legacy graphics n improve scalability but will reduce user experience, especially on a WAN or

-OK Cancel